matthiasrke/moodle-styles/moodle-admin/logo.md

 # Logo
 It is not possible to upload svg files as logo in Moodle.
 But you can replace the logo text with a svg logo and also show an icon on small screens using CSS.
-Upload the files to a server or the Moodle home site and add the URLs of the files.
+Upload the files to a server or the Moodle home site and add the URLs of the files to the code below.

 ## Moodle 3.11